manjunathh-xyz/yolang/docs/variables.md

 # Variables

-Variables in Kexra store values that can be used and modified throughout your program.
+Variables store values that can be used and modified throughout your program.

 ## Declaring Variables

-Use the `set` keyword to create a variable and assign it a value:
+Use `set` to create a variable and assign a value:

 ```kx
 set name = "Alice"